Skip to main content

 Service Scholarship at Mesa Community College

 For Mesa Community College (MCC) students who have participated in a minimum of 100 hours of community service at a non-profit or government agency within the past 12 months of the submission date of application.
-Application is CLOSED for the 2024-2025 academic year!
+Please note, if selected as a recipient, this is a one time award.

 Questions Regarding The Application and Selection Process Should be Directed to: